gitdavehorsley/falcon-mcp-codebuild/README.md

 ## Architecture

 The CloudFormation template creates:
-1. A CodeBuild project that triggers on pushes to the main branch of the [CrowdStrike/falcon-mcp](https://github.com/CrowdStrike/falcon-mcp) repository
+1. A CodeBuild project with configurable source (AWS CodeCommit, S3, or GitHub)
+2. Automatic webhooks for Git-based sources (CodeCommit/GitHub) that trigger on main branch pushes
-2. An IAM service role with permissions for CloudWatch logs and S3 access
+3. An IAM service role with appropriate permissions based on source type
-3. A CloudWatch log group for storing build logs
+4. A CloudWatch log group for storing build logs

 ## Build Process